info442-sp19-undefined/hw3/README.md

 - If the game has been completed or cancelled, the screen will display the option to restart the game or to view analysis of the participant’s answers.
 The organizer can restart the game within the same room by pressing a button.
 This in turn will prompt the Organizer to select a new category of questions to play with.
 - If the organizer would not like to restart the game, they may choose to the analysis mode.
-- This is where every player will be matched with another player based on similar answers.
-Analysis will be done based on users who chose the same answers, and display the most “compatible” player(s) for each player; that is pairs of players with the most common answers.
-If there is more than two players whom has the same number of common answers, players will be paired by alphabetical order.
-Users are able to select answers by pressing one of two button choices.
-The default answer will be the button on the left.
-- Only the organizer is able to see the player’s answers and their most compatible team member.
+- Analysis will be based on the answers the players provided.
+We will display all the answers through a bar chart per question.
+We will show the number of participants that answered with option 1 or option 2.
+We will not show the names of the participants.

 ## Participants
 ### Software must include these *functionalities*: